bcarpio/puppet-hadoop/README.markdown

 # Cluster Mode #

 Currently the configuration is setup for a cluster with atleast 3 nodes.
-Each node needs to be named in params.pp the fisrt node should be defined as master and the other two nodes should be defined as $slaves.
+Each node needs to be named in params.pp the first node should be defined as $master and the other two nodes should be defined as $slaves.

 If adding more then 3 nodes up $replication value to the number of total nodes in your cluster.
 Also add each node to the $slaves variable.